 Nom Nom calls itself a vertically integrated company, so it oversees every step of the process in the creation of its pet food.
 The ingredients are sourced from U.S. growers and suppliers using sustainably-sourced food as often as possible.

 It uses the highest quality proteins and vegetables.
-Meals are formulated to meet the nutritional levels of the AAFCO nutrient profiles for cats and dogs.
+Meals are formulated to meet the nutritional levels of the AAFCO nutrient profiles for dogs.
 Let’s look closer at one of the dog foods Nom Nom provides.

 Dog food in the states isn’t released to the public without providing a guaranteed nutrition analysis.
 Here’s the Guaranteed Analysis for the Beef Mash recipe (again, from www.nomnomnow.com):

 Crude Protein 8% min

 Crude Fat 4% min

 As you can see, the Beef Mash is low in fiber (although it’s still a respectable level) and higher in protein.
 It’s also a little on the low side in regards to fat.
 If you look through the other recipes, you’ll realize each one has its own strengths and weaknesses.